 Even though they are mostly focused on the Jet Mach II right now, there are still plenty of Jet Mach I options still available online.
 While the Jet Mach II seems like a pretty big advancement in technology, there are some things to like about the old model as well.

 Like the newest version, the upper is entirely made of one piece.
 It’s a little heavier than the current model, but some reviewers say that the old version is slightly more breathable.
-If A player is always having issues with overheating in shoes, this is knowledge that might help make a decision.
+If A player is always having issues with overheating in shoes, this is the knowledge that might help make a decision.

 The sole also seems a little more durable with the Jet Mach I. Maybe that is part of the reason why it weighs almost 1 ounce more than the current model, but some people might not notice or care about the difference.